-The right to abortion is one of the most deeply-felt political consensus hubs in the United States, to the point that it is one of the topics always discuss in election campaigns.
-The sentence, therefore, could be issued with the intention of ingratiating the broad anti-abortionist consensus that calls for the dismissal of Roe v.
-Wade.
-In the last 30 years, the right to abortion has been progressively eroded in practice and the fear is that the law, the last shield of protection for women, will fall and adapt.
+The right to abortion is one of the most deeply-felt political consensus points of contention in the United States, to the point that it is one of the topics always discussed in election campaigns.
+In the last 30 years, the right to abortion has been progressively eroded in practice and the fear is that the law, the last shield for women, will fall and have a ripple effect.
 In as many as 22 American States there are laws that in the absence of Roe v.
 Wade could abolish or make the right to abortion inaccessible.

 Pregnancy itself is an event with important connotations and consequences.
 It lasts 9 months of a life span and promises notable physical and psychological changes.
 If it occurs as a choice it is a determination of the self.
-If it happened as an expression of a rights' denial it then becomes a pervasive physical and psychological violence, capable of leaving aftermath and pain often not even considered by health systems.
+If it happened because a person's right was denied, it then becomes an instance of pervasive physical and psychological violence, capable of leaving aftermath of pain often neglected by health systems.